 If you hear a loud scraping racket that sounds like metal on metal, there is possibly something faulty with the blower wheel.
 If you hear something like this, turn off your furnace right away and call Midway Services to inspect the equipment.
 There are multiple things that could be wrong with the blower wheel.
 First, it could just be loose and if the part is not too impaired, can be tightened.
 Second, it may be that the blower wheel is broken and will require replacement.
 Or third, it might be that the motor mount itself broke, causing the complete blower assembly to shake uncontrollably.
 One of our service technicians would be happy to come over and take a look, and get you back to the noiseless and comfortable home you have come to adore.

 Loud Bang When Furnace Starts

-The other problem, stretching and contracting air ducts, is a usual noise complaint for homeowners with metal ducts.
+The other problem, stretching and contracting air ducts, is a usual noise complaint for people with metal ducts.
 If your equipment is making the loud bang and it is caused by your air ducts, it could be a symptom of undersized ducts, blocked vents, or a clogged air filter.
 Midway Services is happy to set up an appointment to diagnose your trouble and get your home back to order.
-Additionally, this will also result in improved comfort as well.
+Ultimately, this will also result in improved comfort as well.

 If you hear a high-pitched sound, it could be the blower belt, shaft bearings in need of oil, or even a malfunctioning blower motor.
 A seasonal furnace tune-up will help discover these issues before they become big problems so make sure you contact us at 727-219-2471 and we’ll make sure your furnace is ready to keep you safe and comfortable all winter long.